ctabin/smtp4j/README.md

 - Extended tests
 - Numerous bugfixes

-This API is compatible with the JDK 8, but has to be compiled with JDK 11 or higher.
+Up to the version 1.2.1, this API is compatible with the JDK 8 and upwards with the `javax` packages.
+Since version 2.0.0, this API is compatiable with the JDK 11 and upwards with the `jakarta` packages.

 ## Installation (maven)